Refined topological vertex for a 5D $Sp(N)$ gauge theory with antisymmetric matter: Instanton partition functions

 where $\chi_3^{SU(2)} ={Q_8}^2+1+{Q_8}^{-2}$.

+.5cm \paragraph{Enhancement of global symmetry.} With a proper normalization, the partition function for $Sp(2)+1\mAS+ n\mF$ with enhancement symmetry can be expressed as

+where $\chi[\tu,\ty_i]$ is some characters for the enhanced global symmetry written in terms of the redefined fugacities of instanton and hypermultiplets, and $\tilde{A_i}$ are redefined parameters.

-.5cm \paragraph{Enhancement of global symmetry.} As $Sp(2)+1\mAS$ is rank 2 $E_1$ theory, its global symmetry is enhanced to $SU(2)$ at the UV fixed point which was explicitly shown through superconformal index computation \cite{Kim:2012gu}.
+As $Sp(2)_0+1\mAS$ is rank 2 $E_1$ theory, its global symmetry is enhanced to $SU(2)$ at the UV fixed point which was explicitly shown through superconformal index computation \cite{Kim:2012gu}.
 At the level of partition function, the enhancement of global symmetry can also be shown by taking into account the fiber-base duality.
 Following \cite{Mitev:2014jza}, we redefine the Coulomb branch parameters

 to make the fiber-base duality manifest